consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/structure_view.md

 If a custom language plugin provides an implementation of the `StructureView` interface, it can completely replace the standard structure view implementation with a custom user interface component.
 However, for most languages, this is not necessary, and the standard `StructureView` implementation provided by *Consulo* can be reused.

-The starting point for the structure view is the [`PsiStructureViewFactory`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/structureView/PsiStructureViewFactory.java) interface, which is registered in the `consulo.psiStructureViewFactory` extension point.
+The starting point for the structure view is the [`PsiStructureViewFactory`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/structureView/PsiStructureViewFactory.java) interface, with the implementation annotated with `@ExtensionImpl`.

 **Examples:**
 - [`PsiStructureViewFactory`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/structureView/PsiStructureViewFactory.java) for Properties language plugin